 While the majority of DUIs are misdemeanors, multiple DUI's and DUIs causing bodily injury or death are frequently prosecuted as felony DUIs in Kansas.
 The DUI penalties for a simple first DUI offense with a BAC ranging between .08% and below 0.15% include 30-day driver's license suspension, 100 hours of community service, fines ranging between $750 and $1250 and 48 hours in jail, if not longer.
 If your BAC was 0.15% or higher, then you face a 12-month driver's license suspension and the installation of an ignition interlock device upon reinstatement.
 You are responsible for the cost of installation and the monthly maintenance fees associated with the ignition interlock device.

 Once you pay a traffic ticket, you are essentially admitting guilt and the ticket goes on your driving record.
 We all know that traffic tickets add points to a driver's record, and when you accumulate too many points, your driver's license is suspended.
 Perhaps the most costly aspect of a traffic ticket is not the price of the ticket, but the increased auto insurance premiums that follow.

 I have been handling DUI and traffic cases for 30 years and I have garnered an excellent reputation for reducing if not eliminating the consequences of a traffic ticket.
-I can assist clients who have been ticket for the following: speeding, hit and run, reckless driving, commercial driver's license violations and many more traffic violations.
+I can assist clients who have been ticket for the following: speeding hit and run, reckless driving, and many more traffic violations.